-- (b) No provision of this chapter shall diminish or extinguish trust revenues derived from existing water licenses unless compensation is made. - (c) Traditional and customary rights of ahupua's tenants who are descendants of native Hawaiians who inhabited the Hawaiian Islands prior to 1778 shall not be abridged or denied by this chapter.
+(b) No provision of this chapter shall diminish or extinguish trust revenues derived from existing water licenses unless compensation is made.

+(c) Traditional and customary rights of ahupua'a tenants who are descendants of native Hawaiians who inhabited the Hawaiian Islands prior to 1778 shall not be abridged or denied by this chapter.
 Such traditional and customary rights shall include, but not be limited to, the cultivation or propagation of taro on one's own kuleana and the gathering of hihiwai, opae, o'opu, limu, thatch, ti leaf, aho cord, and medicinal plants for subsistence, cultural, and religious purposes.

-(d) The appurtenant water rights of kuleana and taro lands, along with those traditional and customary rights assured in this section, including access by the holder thereof to conduct activities necessary to assure the use, delivery, and quality of water including temperature and turbidity, that shall not be unreasonably withheld, shall not be diminished or extinguished by a failure to apply for or to receive a permit under this chapter.
-[L 1987, c 45, pt of §2; am L 1991, c 325, §8; am L 2022, c 27, §5]
+(d) The appurtenant water rights of kuleana and taro lands, along with those traditional and customary rights assured in this section, shall not be diminished or extinguished by a failure to apply for or to receive a permit under this chapter.
+[L 1987, c 45, pt of §2; am L 1991, c 325, §8]